-Website copy are snippets of content that are shorter or substantially different to what you would call “website content” proper.
-Website copy is definitely more salesy than content.
+Website copy is snippets of content that are shorter or substantially different from what you would call “website content” proper.
+Website copy is definitely more sales-y than content.
 Another characteristic is that website copy has a higher grade of re-usability than content.
 Some of the website copy can be used many times in very different places, whereas website content gets only one use, because more than one version of long content, even if it’s published elsewhere, must not exist.

 Instructions on how to use a product or service, or any other kind of instruction that needs to be published on a website.
 Many formats of copy could be included under the instructions category.
 The only thing to keep in mind is that around the 500 words mark copy stops being copy and becomes content.

-There are several types of company statement.
+There are several types of company statements.
 A very popular one is the financial statement, where a company gives some corporate narrative of itself and a report with hard data about its financial state.
-These kind of statements are the one of the primary tools a business has to attract investors.
+These kinds of statements are one of the primary tools a business has to attract investors.